Rocky Mountain House National Historic Site

 Listen to stories of Indigenous Peoples following the movements of bison, and how it is integral to their culture and way of life.

-Ask at the Visitor Centre for a Parks Canada Xplorers Guide with activities for children aged 9-12 years old.
-For younger kids, pick up the Parka Activity Booklet, for children aged 4-8.
+Ask for a Parks Canada Xplorers Guide filled with exploration activities.
+For younger kids, ages 6 and under, pick up the Parka Activity Booklet.

 Experience Métis culture and traditions such as fur trading, beading, fiddling, and jigging.